Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qljHFWpwy10.md

 ### Transcript

-> uh okay would it be great farm resources even so far i've tried to build a planet yeah farming is something that we've talked about and definitely sounds cool it might be a thing as for trade with other planets i don't think that's going to happen i don't think so that would be a weird thing to add at this point like in terms of what we plan on doing
+> okay would it be great farm resources even so far i've tried to build a planet yeah farming is something that we've talked about and definitely sounds cool it might be a thing as for trade with other planets i don't think that's going to happen i don't think so that would be a weird thing to add at this point like in terms of what we plan on doing